 Dan has served as Interim Director for both the Graham Foundation and the UIC School of Architecture.
 He has been a consulting architect / educator to the Rural Studio since 2002.
 He writes, lectures, and frequently sits on professional and academic juries.
 His prolific work and influence spans project type; public institutions, non-profit organizations, and private commissions.
 He draws to see, to test, to explain, and to build places of authenticity.

-Dan is a registered architect in Illinois, Indiana, Wisconsin, Michigan and North Dakota.
+Dan is a registered architect in Illinois, Indiana, Wisconsin, Michigan, Colorado and Arkansas.

 Dan loves his wife Julie, their two children, their grandchildren, and what he does.
 He is indebted to his teachers, colleagues, partners, respected peers in all disciplines and trades, for their help in guiding the way.